Menu

 christine.yancey@sinclair.edu

-Christine is currently the Coordinator of Community Engagement at Sinclair College, in Dayton, OH.
-With a master’s degree in Human Relations, from the University of Oklahoma, she brings to the table over 10 years of experience in career services and higher education and over seven years of experience in event planning.
+Christine is currently the Manager of Student and Community Engagement at Sinclair College, in Dayton, OH.
+With a master’s degree in Human Relations, from the University of Oklahoma, she brings to the table over 12 years of experience in career services and higher education and over seven years of experience in event planning.
 She is a Certified Professional Resume Writer, a Certified Employment Interview Professional, a Global Career Development Facilitator, and a National Career Development Facilitator.
 Christine and her husband have traveled around the world for his military career which allowed her to work with active-duty military members, veterans, and civilians, and where her commitment to helping veterans and her passion for higher education met.
 While stationed in Germany, she worked in the Education Office at Spangdahlem Air Base.
 Upon relocating to the United States, she worked for the American Cancer Society and later served as the Education Chief at New River Air Station in North Carolina, the air base for Camp Lejeune, the largest military base on the east coast.
 There she counseled and approved tuition assistance for active-duty military members while managing the operations and personnel of the office.
 She was then part of the new Marine Corps transition program piloted at Camp Lejeune as a Personal and Professional Development Advisory, where she assisted active-duty personal transitioning out of the military, with job readiness skills.
 She has lived in Ohio for over ten years and is proud to call it home.
-At Sinclair College, she provides career development services and employer relations.
+At Sinclair College, she manages a staff that provides career development services and employer relationshosts career fairs across campus, provides student leadership training and opportunities, and organizes campus programs and activities.
 She also manages the colleges career resource and assists in the planning of the college’s career fairs.
-Christine looks forward to the opportunity to serve as President-Elect for 2022-2023.
+Christine looks forward to the opportunity to serve as President for 2023-2024.

 efaidley@kent.edu